rsksmart/tabookey-gasless/README.md

 ### Running the demo webapp + dApp

-Provided is a very simple "Counter" contract along with a sample web app that uses GSN to send gasless transactions.
+Provided is a very simple "Counter" contract along with a sample web app that uses a test relay network to send gasless transactions.
+See [demo-setup.md](demo-setup.md) for details.
-See [demo-setup.md](demo-setup.md) for details on how to setup and run it.

 ### Components: